Loading...

 • Little to no upper shadow.

-Meaning: It’s a warning signal that the uptrend might be ending and selling pressure is emerging.
+Meaning: The hanging man pattern is a warning signal that the uptrend might be ending and selling pressure is emerging.

 Psychology: The lower wick shows there was selling during the session, which buyers absorbed.
 But the next session may go lower if the price goes below the low of this candle.